-TAM 204 – This is a new beardless wheat variety licensed to Watley Seed Co.
-Parentage includes the drought-hardy TAM 112 and Jagger—both of which are well known for their grazing potential.
-Yields are at least comparable to TAM 112 though in 2015 Kansas trials, TAM 204 was superior.
+TAM 204: This is a beardless hard red winter wheat licensed to Watley Seed Co.
+Parentage includes the drought-hardy TAM 112 and Jagger, both of which are well known for their grazing potential.
 It has strong straw strength and medium coleoptile length.
-It is resistant to Hessian fly, wheat curl mites and green bugs.
-It is moderately resistant to wheat streak mosaic virus and stripe rust while being moderately susceptible to leaf rust.
+It is resistant to Hessian fly, what curl mites and green bugs.
+It is moderately resistant to wheat streak mosaic and stripe rust while being moderately susceptible to leaf rust.

-Joe – This is the most explosive-yielding wheat to come along in literally generations.
-Joe is a hard white winter wheat released to the Kansas Wheat Alliance.
-Included in its background are Jagger, Arlin and Trego as well as several KSU hard white experimentals.
-It is a giant-killer on yield having performed very well in western Kansas, topping the trials in 2015.
-Averaged over three years on dryland, it yields 16% more than Danby and 33% more than TAM 111.
-On irrigated, it yields 27% more than TAM 111.
-Joe has very good resistance to wheat streak mosaic virus, stripe rust and leaf rust.
+JOE: This is a very explosive yielding hard white wheat variety and is without a doubt, the highest yielding white wheat in the central and southern plains.
+Developed by K-State, it is licensed to the Kansas Wheat Alliance.
+Included in its background are Jagger, Arlin and Trego.
+It has performed very well in western Kansas, topping the dryland trials in 2015.
+On dryland, it yields 33% more than TAM 111 and on irrigated, it yields 27% more than TAM 111.
+Joe has very good resistance to wheat streak mosaic, stripe rust and leaf rust.
 It has good straw strength and good tolerance to shatter.
 It is moderately susceptible to pre-harvest sprouting.

-Turkey Red – The wheat that made Kansas world-famous as “The Wheat State,” Turkey Red is an heirloom variety that was brought to Kansas by German Mennonites in 1873 when they emigrated from Crimea.
-It was the first hard red winter wheat grown in Kansas.
-Experts at Kansas State University estimate the variety could be 200-250 years old.
+Turkey Red – A wheat of antiquity, this variety made Kansas famous as “The Wheat State”.
+It is an heirloom variety that was brought to Kansas by German Mennonites in 1873 when they emigrated from Crimea.
+It was the first hard red winter wheat grown in the state.
+Experts at K-State estimate the variety could be 200-250 years old.
 A vast number of the modern wheat varieties grown in Kansas today can be genetically traced to Turkey Red.